Please tell us that y’all are eating and growing beets because if you’re not, then you are missing OUT.

 When planting beet seeds, plant them about 1/2 inch into the soil.
 Each beet seed actually continues 2-3 seeds, so thinning is going to be necessary no matter how closely or far apart you plant your seeds.
 Beets grow best when the air temperature is around 65 degrees, on average.

 Need some recipes for beets?
-Here are some that I dug up on the internet:
+Here are some from the internet that might appeal to you:

-Triple Beet Salad with Basil and Olive Oil – http://nourishedkitchen.com/beet-salad-recipe/
+Triple Beet Salad with Basil and Olive Oil from Nourished Kitchen

 Now get out there and EAT YOUR BEETS!